A guide to private renting in the UK: tenants’ rights in 2024

 Don’t forget the application!
 Fill it out as accurately and thoroughly as you can.

-Having as many of these documents ready beforehand as you can means you can apply soon after viewing.
+Having as many of these tenant documents ready beforehand as you can means you can apply soon after viewing.
 This may give you the upper hand if you tick the boxes the landlord is looking for.
 But make sure you don’t rush into a decision you’re not 100% sure about.

 two people carrying boxes